 Where did this money go?
 As pointed out above, Dreamline, Trinity and Ayati made available Rs 1,098 crore to Lemonade Capital Advisors LLP in FY 2015-16.

-Corporate filings show that in the same year, Lemonade Capital, which had no other large sources of money at the time, extended a loan of Rs 1,063.94 crore to Churu Enterprises LLP.
+Corporate filings show that in the same year, Lemonade Capital, which had no other large sources of money at the time, extended a loan or advance of Rs 1,063.94 crore to Churu Enterprises LLP.

 Who is behind Churu?
 Publicly available evidence indicates that it is a clutch of companies associated with either the Essel or Zee groups.